Bernarda Pera: 2018: Major singles debut, first WTA semifinal

+2019–20: Three semifinals

+2019 Prague Open, she defeated third seed Wang Qiang in the quarterfinals, before losing in the last four to wildcard entrant Karolína Muchová.

+She also reached the semifinals at the 2019 Lausanne Open, but lost to eventual champion Fiona Ferro, and the 2019 Baltic Open, where she was defeated by Katarzyna Kawa.

-Pera started her 2020 season at the Brisbane International where she lost in the first round of qualifying to Marta Kostyuk.
-Coming through qualifying at the first edition of the Adelaide International, she beat Barbora Strýcová in the first round and was defeated in the second by sixth seed Aryna Sabalenka.
+Coming through qualifying at the first edition of the 2020 Adelaide International, she defeated Barbora Strýcová in the first round then lost in the second to sixth seed Aryna Sabalenka.
 At the Australian Open, she lost in the first round to 29th seed Elena Rybakina.

-Making it through qualifying in Doha, Pera was defeated in the second round by third seed and 2017 champion, Karolína Plíšková.
+As a qualifier at the 2020 Qatar Open, Pera was defeated in the second round by third seed Karolína Plíšková.
 Seeded third at the Indian Wells Challenger, she lost in the third round to 13th seed Misaki Doi.
 The WTA Tour cancelled tournaments from March through July due to the COVID-19 pandemic.

-When the WTA resumed tournament play in August, Pera competed at the Lexington Challenger where she was eliminated in the first round by top seed Serena Williams.
-At the Cincinnati Open, she was defeated in the second round by 16th seed Dayana Yastremska.
-At the US Open, she reached the second round but lost to 15th seed Maria Sakkari.
+When the WTA resumed tournament play in August, Pera competed at the 2020 Lexington Challenger where she was eliminated in the first round by top seed Serena Williams.
+At the 2020 Cincinnati Open, she was defeated in the second round by 16th seed Dayana Yastremska.
+At the US Open, she reached the second round defeating Zarina Diyas before losing to 15th seed Maria Sakkari.

-In Rome at the Italian Open, Pera was defeated in the first round by Svetlana Kuznetsova.
-At the Internationaux de Strasbourg, she lost in the first round to Kateřina Siniaková.
-She suffered a second-round loss at Roland Garros by the hands of 25th seed and compatriot, Amanda Anisimova.
+At the 2020 Italian Open, Pera was defeated in the first round by Svetlana Kuznetsova.
+At the 2020 Internationaux de Strasbourg, she lost in the first round to Kateřina Siniaková.
+She suffered a second round loss at the French Open at the hands of 25th seed Amanda Anisimova.

-At the first edition of the Ostrava Open, Pera lost in the first round of qualifying to Tereza Martincová.
-Seeded eighth at the Linz Open, she was defeated in the first round by Aliaksandra Sasnovich.

-Pera ended the year ranked 61.